braydio/Arbit/ROADMAP.md

 - The current engine's `net_edge_cycle` multiplies supplied edges and subtracts one
 - Fees are not explicitly modeled in the current implementation by default
 - Sizing uses `size_from_depth` with the minimum size across top levels of each leg
-- **Important:** Slippage, fees, and partial fills are not yet accounted for - consider these before live trading
+- **Important:** Slippage, fees, and partial fills are not yet fully accounted for - consider these before live trading

 ## Architecture: Current Implementation